ewpeng/PKUGalaxies20/README.md

 **Schedule**

-This class meets every Monday, 1:30-4pm, with a break at 3pm for KIAA coffee/tea.
-There will be no class on October 5 (National Day holiday) and October 19 (Chinese Astronomical Society annual meeting held at PKU).
-A makeup date will be scheduled for the October 19th class.
+This class meets every Tuesday, 1:30-4pm.
+There will be no class on September 27 and October 4 (National Day holiday).